Help Struggling Families: Donate for Thanksgiving

 As inflation remains at the highest level in more than 40 years, millions of Americans are facing financial hardship due to rising consumer prices and are finding themselves in need of help from their local food bank.
 As we near the holiday season, this means Thanksgiving may look different than years prior.
 This means that Thanksgiving turkeys and most sides are affected by inflation.
 According to the American Farm Bureau Federation (AFBF), Thanksgiving dinner is now on average $53.31, or $6.41 more than it was in 2020.

-This will affect all U.S. households that set the table for their thanksgiving meals.
-And to some, they may not be able to afford to have a traditional dinner.
+This will affect all U.S. households that set the table for their Thanksgiving meals.
+And to some, may not be able to afford to have a traditional dinner.
 But there are ways to help those who are struggling this year.

 Feed a Family

 If you are looking to have a positive impact on those who are struggling to feed their families, Hearts for the Homeless has a variety of opportunities to help this holiday season through our ‘Feed a Family’ program.
 Similar to adopt a family, getting involved with ‘Feed A Family’ can be a meaningful way to make Thanksgiving donations and have a positive impact for our community and their families for Thanksgiving Day.

 Through ‘Feed A Family,’ you can either donate a non-cooked Thanksgiving Day meal using the suggested shopping list below or donate $35 to cover the cost of those items.
 We also have two barrels at YMCA and Superior Auto collecting food donations.
 The collection barrels located at YMCA and Superior Auto Sales will be going on until Friday, November 11th.
 All donations will be collected the following day.

 HOW TO FEED A FAMILY?

 How to Donate to “Feed A Family”: